yzhao062/pyod/README.rst

 .. [#Tang2002Enhancing] Tang, J., Chen, Z., Fu, A.W.C. and Cheung, D.W., 2002, May.
 Enhancing effectiveness of outlier detections for low density patterns.
 In *Pacific-Asia Conference on Knowledge Discovery and Data Mining*, pp. 535-548.
 Springer, Berlin, Heidelberg.

 .. [#Wang2020adVAE] Wang, X., Du, Y., Lin, S., Cui, P., Shen, Y. and Yang, Y., 2019. adVAE: A self-adversarial variational autoencoder with Gaussian anomaly prior knowledge for anomaly detection. *Knowledge-Based Systems*.

+.. [#You2017Provable] You, C., Robinson, D.P. and Vidal, R., 2017.
+Provable self-representation based outlier detection in a union of subspaces.
+In Proceedings of the IEEE conference on computer vision and pattern recognition.

 .. [#Zhao2018XGBOD] Zhao, Y. and Hryniewicki, M.K.
 XGBOD: Improving Supervised Outlier Detection with Unsupervised Representation Learning. *IEEE International Joint Conference on Neural Networks*\ , 2018.